 - Are you familiar with the version control (How to use Git and Github…)?

 - Do you know how to contribute to open source projects?

 - Are you comfortable with Linux or Ubuntu?… Sorry to be honest but if you will use windows you will get stuck in the middle.
 Lots of development tools and technologies don’t run well on Windows and almost all of the organizations in GSoC code for Linux systems or servers.

 The above things really matter a lot before you jump into GSoC.
-Your GSoC journey will become a little bit easier if your answer for all the above questions is “Yes”.
-If it’s no….then don’t worry you can give some time to yourself learning all the above things.
+Your GSoC journey will become a little bit easier if your answer to all the above questions is “Yes”.
+If it’s no….then don’t worry you can give some time to yourself learn all the above things.

-One more thing you need to keep in mind that your soft skill is also important in GSoC.
-You will be interacting with mentors frequently through email, Skype, Slack, Discord, IRC, etc. You will be also preparing documentation, report and blog posts.
-You may have to attend conferences or workshop and you will also need help from mentors during your contribution to your project so here your soft skill or communication matters a lot in GSoC.
+One more thing you need to keep in mind is that your soft skill is also important in GSoC.
+You will be interacting with mentors frequently through email, Skype, Slack, Discord, IRC, etc. You will be also preparing documentation, report, and blog posts.
+You may have to attend conferences or workshops and you will also need help from mentors during your contribution to your project so here your soft skill or communication matter a lot in GSoC.
 You will be able to understand and respond well to the feedback as well.